Bricktech2000/Notes/notes/cost-of-a-logic-circuit.md

 ### consequences

-NOR and NAND gates are very useful, as they reduce the cost of the logic circuit by reducing the number of ICs necessary to get an identical output (see [[boolean-operation]]s)
+NOR and NAND gates are very useful, as they reduce the cost of the logic circuit by reducing the number of ICs necessary to get an identical output (see [[boolean-operator]]s)